cheunste/Articuno/Articuno/Manual.md

 **RotorSpeedLookup Table**

-Note that this table is developed by Nick Johansen from Technical Division
+Table containing the rotor speed filters.Note that this table is developed by Nick Johansen from Technical Division

 |Column | Description |
 |--|--|